replicatedhq/kurl.sh/src/markdown-pages/install-with-kurl/migrating-csi.md

 - The user runs the `migrate-multinode-storage` command in the kURL tasks.sh script from a primary node.

+_**Note**_: To orchestrate the migration, kURL communicates with the EKCO operator over its NodePort service on port `31880`.
+The `migrate-multinode-storage` command defaults to reaching the operator at `localhost:31880`, so it must be run from a node where this port is accessible (typically a primary node).
+Ensure that port `31880/TCP` is not blocked by a firewall or otherwise unavailable, or the migration cannot start.

 ### Implementation

 The following example spec uses the `minimumNodeCount` field to configure kURL to run local storage with OpenEBS until the cluster increases to three nodes.
 When the cluster increases to three nodes, kURL automatically migrates to distributed storage with Rook: